fearful-symmetry/zebrasend/README.md

 ## Config

-`zebrasend` uses a small config file to set the printer CUPS/IPP URL, as well as style and print settings.
+`zebrasend` uses a small config file to set the printer URLs and style settings, as well as style and print settings.
 See `zebrasend.toml` for a maximal example.

 ## Usage